aras-p/test_exr_htj2k_jxl/README.md

 ### Notes

+- I am building `Release` cmake config on both `OpenEXR` and `libjxl` libraries, as well as any dependencies they pull in.
+- I am setting up multi-threading via `Imf::setGlobalThreadCount()` for OpenEXR, and `JxlThreadParallelRunner` for libjxl.
 - At least on *this* data set, OpenEXR with regular ZIP compression seems best.
 - Upcoming HT256 compression in OpenEXR on this data is both *worse compression* than ZIP, and *worse performance* :(
 	- Note that I am testing OpenEXR with [PR#2061](https://github.com/AcademySoftwareFoundation/openexr/pull/2061) applied;